Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 The building of the Hermitage restaurant.
 1900s.
 Photo: wikimedia.org

-Lucien Olivier, head of the Hermitage restaurant.
+Chef of the Hermitage restaurant Lucien Olivier.
 Photo: persons-info.com

-The Frenchman Lucien Olivier, the chef of the Hermitage restaurant on Trubnaya Square, hardly planned to get into the history of Russian cuisine.
-But got.
-The appetizer, invented by him in the 60s of the XIX century for the jaded guests of an expensive restaurant, quickly fell in love with the Moscow public.
-Then the Russian national cuisine - hearty, plentiful, but rather simple - gradually changed under the pressure of persistent fashion for everything French.
+The Frenchman Lucien Olivier, the chef of the Hermitage restaurant on Trubnaya Square, hardly planned to end up in the history of Russian gastronomy.
+But I got it.
+The snack, which he invented in the 60s of the 19th century for the satiated guests of an expensive restaurant, quickly fell to the taste of the Moscow public.
+Then Russian National cuisine- nourishing, plentiful, but quite simple - gradually changed under the pressure of the persistent fashion for everything French.

-Olivier guessed the moment: his signature appetizer with a special Provence sauce, the grandfather of modern mayonnaise, almost immediately became the Hermitage's signature dish.
-In the book “Moscow and Muscovites”, the writer Gilyarovsky said: “It was considered a special chic when dinners were prepared by the Frenchman Olivier, who even then became famous for the Olivier salad he invented, without which dinner is not at lunchtime and the secret of which he did not reveal.
-No matter how hard the gourmets tried, it didn’t work out: this, but not that ”.
+Olivier got it right: his signature appetizer with a special Provençal sauce, the grandfather of modern mayonnaise, almost immediately became signature dish"Hermitage".
+In the book “Moscow and Muscovites” the writer Gilyarovsky said: “It was considered special chic when dinners were prepared by the Frenchman Olivier, who was even then famous for the Olivier salad he invented, without which dinner would not be lunch and the secret of which he did not reveal.
+No matter how hard the gourmets tried, it didn’t work out: this or that.”.

-Culinary historians usually agree that it was the sauce: the chef Lucien, himself a native of Provence, was well versed in the local oil and used only a certain variety of it.
-However, this secret was quickly revealed, and within a few years the salad entered the menu of all somewhat reputable catering establishments.
+Culinary historians usually agree that it was the sauce: the cook Lucien, himself originally from Provence, was well versed in the local oil and used only a certain type of it.
+However, this secret was quickly revealed, and within several years the salad entered the menu of all somewhat reputable establishments.
+Catering.

-“We started at first under the herring.
-Then with Achuev caviar, then with grainy caviar with a tiny burbot liver pie, at first a glass of white cold myrrh with ice, and then they drank English with brains and bison with Olivier salad.
+“We started at first with the herring.
+Then we had Achuevskaya caviar, then grainy caviar with a tiny burbot liver pie, first a glass of cold white Smirnova with ice, and then we drank English with brains and bison with Olivier salad.”

 Vladimir Gilyarovsky.
 "Moscow and Muscovites"

-In the next decade, the salad becomes so popular that its recipes begin to be placed in cookbooks for wealthy audiences.
-These are not books for young unskillful housewives and not "the secret secrets of a cheap lunch."
+Over the next decade, the salad became so popular that its recipes began to be published in cookbooks for a wealthy audience.
+These are not books for young inept housewives and not “the secret secrets of a cheap lunch.”
 Olivier requires skillful hands - and money.

 Salad "Olivier"